GROUND 4 Extra

 The artists - Bethany Cassidy, Catherine Hawkins, Jackie Haynes, Phoebe Myers and Jayne Seddon - will present their own individual/collective approaches to the Ground 4 Extra Residency working across the site and in a range of media, including sculpture and performance.

-The work will range from research and development to finished pieces and written work and you will have the chance to meet the artists during the residency, from 14 to 21 August, when they will be here to show and discuss their work and the process.
+The work will range from research and development to finished pieces and written work and you will have the chance to meet the artists during the residency, from 14 to 20 August.
+The work will be on show in the Gallery until Friday 1 September.

 Phoebe Myers graduated with BA Interactive Arts in 2011, and MA Visual Culture in 2013 at Manchester School of Art.
 Since then most of her creative work has been collaborative and communal, either with Collective North, or in public settings.
 Phoebe works in a variety of media, but a common thread is experimentation with materials and physical components in response to either the physical environment she is working in, or the spirit of the times she is living in.